 The Merrill K. and Janet E. Nystuen Scholarships

 These scholarships are awarded in conjunction with The National Exchange Club Youth of the Year Program, which honors outstanding students who exhibit excellence in academics and leadership.
 The applicant must exhibit strength of character, humility, scholarship and leadership.

-A scholarship is awarded to a graduating senior from Central Valley High School who is has been accepted and will be attending a four-year college of their choice.
+A scholarship is awarded to a graduating senior from Central Valley High School who has been accepted and will be attending a four-year college of their choice.
 The Lewis and Clark High School scholarship, in memory of Janet's brother, Glen William Miller, who was killed in WWII, is awarded to a graduating senior attending Washington State University.
+The application process is handled by the senior class counselor at each school.
 Of those two recipients, a finalist is selected who competes at the Northwest District level for an additional $1,500 scholarship.
 The District Youth of the Year competes in the National Youth of the Year program for a $10,000 scholarship and recognition at the National Convention Youth Recognition Luncheon.
 The recipient’s winning essay is also featured in the national Exchange Today magazine.